-We have received fast track designation for MAT2203 for the treatment of invasive candidasis and may seek fast track designation for some of our other product candidates or priority review of applications for approval of our product candidates for certain indications.
+We have received fast track designation for MAT2203 for the treatment of invasive candidiasis and the treatment of invasive aspergillosis and for prophylactic treatment of invasive fungal infections due to immunosuppressive therapy.
+We may seek fast track designation for some of our other product candidates or priority review of applications for approval of our product candidates for certain indications.
 If a drug is intended for the treatment of a serious or life-threatening condition and the drug demonstrates the potential to address unmet medical needs for this condition, the drug sponsor may apply for FDA fast track designation.
 If a product candidate offers major advances in treatment, the FDA may designate it eligible for priority review.
 The FDA has broad discretion whether or not to grant these designations, so even if we believe a particular product candidate is eligible for these designations, we cannot assure you that the FDA would decide to grant them.
 Even if we do receive fast track designation or priority review, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
 The FDA may withdraw fast track designation if it believes that the designation is no longer supported by data from our clinical development program.